 We didn’t see him of course, just the plane.

-But we knew we would be seeing and hearing him soon enough.
+But we knew we would be seeing and hearing from him soon enough.

 Whole families trekked to Phoneix Park in Dublin to see Pope John Paul II on September 29, 1979